swerdloj/RustUI/README.md

 ## Usage (unstable)
 ### Windows
-Download the above dependencies and place into project root directory
+Download the above dependencies and place into project root directory (with `Cargo.toml`)
 ### Linux
 Check for distribution-specific development packages/repos for the required libraries
 ### General